TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

-plrnotrunning (condition) - returns true if player is not running plrnotjumping (condition) - returns true if player is not jumping plrnotcrouched (condition) - returns true if player is not crouched
+plrnotrunning (condition) - returns true if player is not running plrnotjumping (condition) - returns true if player is not jumping plrnotcrouched (condition) - returns true if player is not crouched plrnotusingreload (condition) - returns true if player is not pressing reload notonradar (condition) - returns true if entity is not on the radar

 V1.1.8
 ------